merenlab/merenlab.org/_posts/anvio/2015-05-02-anvio-tutorial.md

 ## anvi-gen-annotation-db

-Annotation database will be the essential ingredient everything you will do with anvio.
+Annotation database will be the essential ingredient everything you will do with anvi'o.
 It will process `contigs.fa`, and store it in a better formatted way.
 You can decorate your annotation database, but the one command you have to run is this:

     anvi-gen-annotation-database -f contigs.fa -o annotation.db